On the nature of the 35-day cycle in HZ Her/Her X-1

 So far we have supposed only two-axial NS free precession.
 However, in Her X-1 a triaxial NS free precession is also possible \cite{1998A&A...331L..37S}.

 The authors acknowledge Drs.
 M. R. Gilfanov and S. V. Molkov for drawing attention to the \textit{Fermi}/GBM observations of Her X-1.
-The research is supported by the RFBR grant no. 18-502-12025 and the Scientific Educational School of Lomonosov Moscow State University ``Fundamental and applied Space Research''.
+The research is supported by the RFBR grant no. 18-502-12025 and the Interdisciplinary Scientific and Educational School of Moscow University ``Fundamental and Applied Space Research''.